 Special meetings of the Board of Trustees may be held at any time and place when called by the President or by any two (2) or more voting Trustees.

 Notice of Special Meetings shall be given to the Board of Trustees at least 48 hours in advance, in person or by electronic means.
-Notice of Special Meetings must include the purpose of the meeting only if matters include:
+Notice of Special Meetings must include the reasonably anticipated purpose of the meeting, and must always include:

-contracts or transactions between the Charter School and interested parties, or
+contracts or transactions between PVPA and interested parties, or

 amendments to these bylaws.